 Proposed retail developments within the Marrickville Metro trade area predominantly comprise supermarket-oriented facilities, to meet the convenience shopping needs of the growing populations of the secondary east and tertiary east trade area sectors.
-The one exception is the proposed sub-regional Botany Road Shopping Centre.
+The two exceptions are the proposed sub-regional Botany Road Shopping Centre, and Green Square Town Centre (which will also potentially be anchored by a discount department store and 1-2 supermarkets).